MessageHub: WhatsApp Inbox Configuration

 2. Click the Create Twilio Channel button.

-Final Step: Adding Agents
+Step 3: Adding Agents

 After completing the setup, you’ll be automatically directed to the Agents tab: